 The sole use of alcohol ink

-Distillation series (DS) was created for a solo show in 2016.
-It was the debut for the sole use of alcohol ink on aluminum panels instead of painting alcohol ink on encaustic paintings on wood panels.
+Distillation series (DS) unveiled itself for a 2016 solo show and debuted the sole use of alcohol ink on aluminum panels instead of painting alcohol ink on encaustic paintings on wood panels.
 I extracted and refined elements from my ten years of encaustic painting, which further propelled them into glorious color fields, creating edges full of interest and depth, and yet flattening the surface compared to my encaustic painting.
 Also, it demonstrated my drive to originate with mediums and substrates.

 The fusion of encaustic and alcohol ink

 I was able to exploit the practice of using a blowtorch for over ten years with my encaustic painting to full benefit.
 As I transitioned to using alcohol ink, the use of a blowtorch to fuse and manipulated my encaustic paint has the same feel as using compressed air to blend and maneuvers my alcohol ink into my signature curvilinear patterning.
 I used encaustic; beeswax, tree resin and pigment paint medium, as a gesso of sorts; a primer for the wood to become a non-porous surface and to add texture for the alcohol ink, which I applied over the encaustic paint.

 selected Sold works from 2006-2016

-My use of painting with encaustic; a medium made up of beeswax, tree resin, and pigment, which needs to be heated to work with it, took over my studio for ten years before I transitioned to using alcohol ink.
-I came to painting with this medium after experimenting with waxes as a post-fired medium on my clay sculptures in 2005-6.
-In 2006, I began painting with encaustic, employing a multitude of electric skillets to melt and blend the medium into a fluid state and applying it with brushes and trowels on to a cradled wood board, I then used a blowtorch to fuse between each layer while manipulating with sculpting tools.
+My use of painting with encaustic; a medium made up of beeswax, tree resin, and pigment, which needs to be heated to work with it took over my studio for ten years before I transitioned to using alcohol ink.
+I came to encaustic after experimenting with waxes as a post-fired medium on my clay sculptures in 2005-6.
+In 2006, I began painting with encaustic, employing a multitude of electric skillets to melt and blend the medium into a fluid state and blowtorch to fuse between each layer while manipulating with sculpting tools.
 The tactile luscious surface quality of the medium took over my studio for the following ten years before I transitioned to using alcohol ink.